sandialabs/slycat/docs/docker-development.rst

   $ mkdir ~/src/slycat-container
   $ sshfs -p 2222 slycat@<docker host ip>:/home/slycat/src/slycat ~/src/slycat-container -oauto_cache,reconnect,defer_permissions,negative_vncache,volname=slycat-container

+The main disadvantage to working this way is the increased latency caused by the sshfs filesystem ... some operations (such as building the documentation) will be noticably slower when run on an sshfs mount

-Note that you'll still need to ssh into the container to run the Slycat server, but now you can edit the source code using whichever host tools you want, and the Slycat server will still restart automatically whenever you save changes.
+Note that you'll still need to ssh into the container to run the Slycat server, but the server will still restart automatically whenever you save changes to the sshfs mount.